chloeortega/120-work/hw-5/readme.md

 ### *Work*

 Below is a screenshot showing some of my code for my animation and my final *Starry Night Sketch*.
 You can see some of my functions and comments, particularly how I made my "cresent moon" move across the sky without showing any of the trailing frames.
-I also drew a friendly *Hello* to the viewers on my sketch screenshot, points to me for making it legable; I think, unless you have a hard time reading cursive.
+I also drew a friendly *Hello* to the viewers on my sketch screenshot, points to me for making it legible; I think, unless you have a hard time reading cursive.
 ![This is my Starry Moon Night sketch and example of code](cresent_moon.png)

 ### *Progress*

 Thus far in week five I have become comfortable asking for help on the issues forums and I do believe I am progressing well enough in the class.
 I am quite proud of myself for coming up with an alternative solution to my issue in this weeks homework cycle, it took some work but it turned out well.
 I am also very happy that my classmates were willing to help me out as much as they could with suggestions on the issues forum.
 I still need to reread and play with making shapes to feel more comfortable graphing points.